Diovani-C/.dotfiles/README.md

 ./setup
 ```

+If tou dont have chsh you will need to run `sudo usermod --shell /bin/zsh $USER`

 ## 03 - Possible problems

 The stow program will refuse to link a directory or file if you already have the config file there, this is to prevent it from replacing your config files, so if you see (using .gitconfig as example) a message like: